Sleeping

 I always carry about five litres of water no matter what time of the day it is – it’s just too important to let those bottles run dry.
 However, this is even more important later on in the day.
 Think about how much water you use at home when cooking, drinking, cleaning the pots and yourself and that’s not even mentioning that all-important coffee and breakfast in the morning.
 Needless to say, you’ll need a lot and from personal experience, it’s a nightmare if you run out.

 In order to make your water go a little further, there are a few things you can do.
 For example you could use the water left after cooking your pasta to clean the pans and utensils before washing them off afterwards with a little fresh water.
 Also, one large mouthful of water is often more than enough when brushing your teeth.
 When washing all that dirt and sweat off at the end of the day, you just have to remember that you are sleeping in a tent on your own and so being super clean kind of goes out the window.
 For you to feel just comfortably clean to be able to enjoy your night’s sleep, very little water is actually needed.
 Just get on with it.
-At the end of the day, two litre’s of water is usually more than enough after you have pitched providing you have already cooked.
+At the end of the day, two litre’s of water is usually more than enough after you have pitched, provided you have already cooked.